 Of reassurance to doctors is that the guidance makes clear that only serious or persistent failure to follow it, which poses a risk to patient safety or the public trust in the profession, will put a doctor's registration at risk.

-Members are advised to familiarise themselves with the updated guidance.
-In addition, the MDU's team of expert advisers are on standby to answer your specific consent queries.
+We advised you to familiarise yourself with the guidance - and if you're an MDU member, our team of expert advisers are on standby to answer your specific consent queries.

 * Montgomery v Lanarkshire Health Board